-Benefits include prescription oral contraceptive drugs, injectable contraceptive drugs and patches.
-Benefits also include contraceptive devices such as diaphragms, intra uterine devices (IUDs), and implants.
+Benefits are available for contraceptive devices including diaphragms, intra uterine devices (IUDs), and implants.
 Certain contraceptives are covered under the "Preventive Care" benefit.
 Please see that section for further details.

 Sterilization Services

 Benefits include sterilization services and services to reverse a non-elective sterilization that resulted from an illness or injury.
 Reversals of elective sterilizations are not covered.
 Sterilizations for women are covered under the "Preventive Care" benefit.